11 Best Microscopes for Kids: Reviews and Buying Guide

 • Includes experiment and project ideas.

-• It comes with specimen samples to help and blank slides.
+• It comes with specimen samples and blank slides.

 Cons: